When it comes to storing your personal belongings, it’s important to consider security measures.

 It’s a signal to potential criminals that their actions will be monitored and recorded — and that they will be held accountable for any illegal activity.

-CCTV cameras provide a visual record of any criminal activity, which can be used as video evidence in court.
-Alarm systems, on the other hand, alert security personnel to any unauthorized activity, allowing them to respond quickly and effectively.
+Self storage security systems CCTV cameras provide a visual record of any criminal activity, which can be used as video evidence in court.

 Many facilities now offer remote monitoring, which allows you to access live footage of your unit and the surrounding area through a mobile app or web portal.
 It’s kind of like a nanny cam.